 Note: Ensure that you constantly stir the mixture from time to time, as there are high chances of the milk getting burnt.

-Never hurry to end the recipe, as the condensation process might take some long time.
+Never hurry to end the recipe, as the condensation process might take a long time.
 Once the mixture thickens, add cardamom powder and sugar.
 You will see that the dessert might become slightly water now due to the addition of sugar, but don’t worry continuously stir to thicken it back.
 Now it’s time to turn off the flame.
 The dessert will thicken further as it cools down.Read More